fusiondirectory/fusiondirectory-orchestrator/README.md

 We have two type of subscription :

 * [FusionDirectory][subscription-fusiondirectory] : Global subscription for FusionDirectory and all the plugins
-* [FusionDirectory Plus][subscription-fusiondirectory-plus] : Expert Support on Education, Deployement and Infrastructure plugins
+* [FusionDirectory Plus][subscription-fusiondirectory-plus] : Expert Support on Education, Deployment and Infrastructure plugins

 The subscription provides access to FusionDirectory's stable enterprise repository, providing reliable software updates and security enhancements, as well as technical help and support.

 Choose the plan that's right for you.
 Our subscriptions are flexible and scalable according to your needs

-The subscription period is one year from the date of purchase and gives you access to the extensive infrastructure of enterprise-class software and services.
+The subscription period is one year from the date of purchase and provides you with access to the extensive infrastructure of enterprise-class software and services.

 ### Best practice badge